 - At check-in, be prepared to present your reservation confirmation email, photo ID and the credit card provided at the time of booking the reservation.

-Cancelations are not allowed, and "a $199.99 no-show fee" — basically the full cost of the experience! — will be charged to your credit card if you fail to check in for your reservation.
+- Cancellations for advance reservations must be made at least one day in advance.
+Same-day cancellations are not allowed.
+A $199.99 "no-show fee" — basically the full cost of the experience! — will be charged to your credit card if you fail to check in for your reservation.

 Finding Savi's Workshop and Checking In

-The Savi's Workshop sign says "By Appointment Only" in Aurbesh
+The Savi's Workshop sign says "By Appointment Only" in Aurebesh

 Just getting to Savi's Workshop can be its own challenge.
 The areas of Batuu are not well-marked, and besides, pretty much everything is written in the native Aurebesh language.
 Since lightsaber-building is a covert operation, Savi's Workshop is unmarked.
 So unless you're looking at the map online or using the Disney Play app, aka your datapad, you may have a little trouble finding it.

-Once you've arrived, one of the workers will come around and explain the four hilt, or handle, style options that you will select.
+Once you've arrived, one of the workers will come around and explain the four hilt style options for you to select.

 Here are the lightsaber hilt options: